We Came to Play!

-We Came to Play! is an album by Tower of Power released in 1978.
+We Came to Play! is an album by the American band Tower of Power, released in 1978.
 It marked the debut of singer Michael Jeffries, who would stay with T.O.P. through the mid-1980s.
+Steve Cropper produced the album.
+It peaked at No. 89 on the Billboard 200.

-Steve Cropper (of Booker T. & the M.G.'s fame) produced this album.
-This album features Victor Conte, the future founder of the controversial BALCO, on bass, and who is also the cousin of band guitarist Bruce Conte.
+We Came to Play! features Victor Conte, the future founder of the controversial BALCO, on bass, and who is also the cousin of band guitarist Bruce Conte.
 Drummer Ron Beck takes a lead vocal spot on "Love Bug", which features founding T.O.P. drummer David Garibaldi on second drums.
 Garibaldi would return to the band on the next album, but neither Conte, Bruce or Victor, would after this album.

+Critical reception

+The Globe and Mail noted that "the band has traded away some distinction in dispensing with the patented horn parts (above all else, one knew it was the Tower of Power Horns when they played), but it has gained style in both the up-tempo numbers in the ballad which will please mainstream listeners without losing the rhythmic punch that was their second most identifiable trademark."